progit/progit/no-nb/07-customizing-git/01-chapter7.markdown

 ##### Image files #####

 Another interesting problem you can solve this way involves diffing image files.
-One way to do this is to run JPEG files through a filter that extracts their EXIF information — metadata that is recorded with most image formats.
+One way to do this is to run PNG files through a filter that extracts their EXIF information — metadata that is recorded with most image formats.
 If you download and install the `exiftool` program, you can use it to convert your images into text about the metadata, so at least the diff will show you a textual representation of any changes that happened:

 	$ echo '*.png diff=exif' >> .gitattributes
 	$ git config diff.exif.textconv exiftool